BuvinJT/distbuilder/docs/Issues.md

 If Qt does not finally resolve this themselves sometime in an upcoming IFW release, then distbuilder will provide a built-in work around.
-Note, this is also a known issue on macOS, when launching via symlinks added to Applications or the desktop.
+Note, this is also a known issue on macOS, when launching via symbolic links added to Applications or the desktop.
 That is NOT a problem via Windows shortcuts or Linux desktops entries.

 ### Windows 8 (and earlier?): Crash at end of install